-For many people, binging happens on occasion – college graduation, bachelorette party, or a trip out of town.
+For many people, binging happens on occasion – college graduation, a bachelorette party, or a trip out of town.
 However, binge drinking can have some serious consequences.
 Some of the binging’s immediate consequences include underage drinking, risky behavior, drinking, driving, or alcohol poisoning.
 Long-term effects can include health problems, substance abuse, financial problems, job loss, or addiction.

 While some people believe that binging isn’t the same as addiction, many people who binge drink end up in alcohol addiction treatment centers.
 That’s because binge drinking can easily turn into a pattern that leads to dependency or addiction.
 Binging can have serious consequences on your health and mental state.
 If you have a problem with binge drinking, you may want to contact a rehab center in Laguna Beach to help with your condition.